vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 {% endraw %}
 ```

-If all goes correctly, the device now also reacts on your box!
+If all goes well, the device now also reacts on your box!

-Now you can add also other buttons from the remote to the box.
+Now you can add also other buttons from the remote to the box and clone the signals of other remotes as well.

 Now the fun continues to automation the commands!
 Turn the candles/fireplace on when you enter the room in the evening or whatever scenario you can think of!